ketaki003/JAI-HIND-CAMPUS-ARENA/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Running the Application

-Step 1: Prepare Ingestion Data
+Step 1: Prepare Ingestion Data :

 Make sure your scraped data file jai_hind_chunks.json is located directly in your root project directory.
 The application lifespan manager will auto-detect it and construct the vector embedding database index on its very first launch.

-Step 2: Spin Up the FastAPI Backend Server
+Step 2: Spin Up the FastAPI Backend Server:

 Run the orchestrator backend.
 This initializes the SQLite databases, loads the SentenceTransformer framework, and establishes local client tunnels.

 -----Bash

 ------> python server.py

-Step 3: Launch the Gradio UI Frontend
+Step 3: Launch the Gradio UI Frontend:

 ---------Bash

 ---------> python gradio_app.py